 First Author's Last Name, First Name, Other Authors' First Name Last Name.
 "Title: Subtitle."
 Course Code Course Name.
 Type of work.
 Location: University, Date.
-URL or Blackboard course.
+URL or Canvas course.

 Bates, John.
 “Pedagogy and Inclusion.”
 EDUC1005 Diversity and Inclusion in Education.
 Lecture notes.
 Callaghan, NSW, Australia: University of Newcastle, May 20, 2017.
-Blackboard course.
+Canvas course.

 Smith, Jane.
 "Information Literacy in Higher Education."
 INFO1010 Information Technology.
 Assignment 1 essay.
 Callaghan, NSW, Australia: University of Newcastle, April 4, 2017.
-Blackboard course.
+Canvas course.

 Course packs and compiled textbooks (or 'custom book editions') are collections of chapters (and/or articles) specifically chosen by course coordinators as readings for their subjects.
 These are specially printed for the course and then made available for sale.

 How can I tell if I have a course packs or compiled textbook?